solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 There is a [MySQL][20] extension that allows developers to organize their database connections, administer databases, and query databases.
-Consider adding it to Visual Studio Code envrionment to make working with MySQL instances more efficient.
+Consider adding it to Visual Studio Code environment to make working with MySQL instances more efficient.

 ## Development languages